Come Fly with Me

 Pteranodon

-icon of an image Pteranodon by UnexpectedDinoLesson is licensed under CC BY-SA 4.0.
+Pteranodon by UnexpectedDinoLesson is licensed under CC BY-SA 4.0.

 Size chart comparing male and female Pteranodon longiceps silhouettes in green and orange respectively, next to a human figure for scale, with a 6 meter wingspan indicated abov